What Steve Eats

 ⭐Top Tip

-Be sure to taste and adjust the lemonade to your preferences.
-Use more of the maple lemon balm syrup if you want it sweeter or add more water to the pitcher if you prefer a more mild flavor.
+Taste and adjust the lemonade to your preference.
+Use more maple lemon balm syrup if you want it sweeter, or add more water to the pitcher if you prefer a milder flavor.

 🧊Storage